 Law and Contemporary Issues: The International Order Under Scrutiny

 A workshop to scrutinize the transformation of the contemporary international order, encompassing its social, political, legal, economic, and technological dimensions.
-The workshop will serve as an in-depth examination of the issues outlined in Professor Sir Adam Roberts' lecture of the previous day.
+The workshop will serve as an in-depth examination of the issues set out in Professor Sir Adam Roberts' lecture of the previous day.

 It is plain that shifts in the organization and structure of the international order, and the social relationships within these, are experiencing stress and strain and being reconceived and redesigned in reaction to deeper forces.